Consultation: Land Set Aside for Nature

 In 2021, we set out our vision of working together to be the most biodiverse campus in the United Kingdom and published our Biodiversity strategy and draft biodiversity policy [PDF.
 436KB].
 The below maps and consultation form part of our work to reach that vision, by making changes to the amount of land set aside for nature on our campus.

 We recognise that there are a variety of stakeholders that these land management changes could affect.
-Therefore, we are undertaking an online consultation where the Sussex community can feed in to this discussion and raise any concerns over the proposed changes.
+Therefore, we undertook an online consultation where the Sussex community fed in to this discussion and raised any concerns over the proposed changes.